ewilde/glintonvillagehall/_includes/index.md

 **If you would you like to be part of the Glinton Community Association to support and contribute to the valuable work it does for the community, there are 3 vacancies on the GCA committee.
 We are looking for a secretary and two more members to join us.
 Please [contact us](Contact Us) if you are interested.
+We are looking for a secretary and two more members to join us.
+Please [contact us](Contact us) if you are interested.**